 Another minute passed and I heard a woman’s high heels.
 Was she the woman in the lobby?
 The clack of her walk paused in front of me.
 Nothing was spoken but I heard her sudden surprise, a sudden intake of breath.
 I heard linen slide.
 I heard breathing, movement, a zipper.
 One of the men said, cooly: “Bend over.”
 Those two words again, always those two words, masculine, peremptory, unmistakable in meaning and intent.
 Then I heard her, but not words—the sudden inhalation; the unmistakable cry, the surprise and remembered pleasure.
 I echoed her, my own cry, and bit my lip.

 Her cries were sharp and plaintive; each one fuller than the last.

 I remained seated, thighs wide, ligaments aching.
 Until this moment I had never been in a room with others having sex.
 The sound of it, smell of it, and unable to see, was a red tide that flooded my lonely island.
+I felt Sienna’s present behind me, over me, then her finger’s tip on my clit.
+I trembled.
+My small cries joined those of the secretaries.
 I heard her long consummation and his.
+For an afternoon, thighs and stomach straining to withhold my need to urinate, the same muscles, in a mix of arousal and exhaustion, shuddered once and and then sharply pulsed.
 I came.
-For an afternoon, thighs and stomach straining to withhold my need to urinate, the same muscles, in a mix of arousal and exhaustion, shuddered once and and then sharply pulsed.
-The noise of my own thudding heart, my choked cries, couldn’t stop the piss.
-It came in spurts at first, then a stream that I struggled to stop.
+The noise of my own thudding heart, my choked cries, couldn’t stop the small spurts.
 Then a dribble.
 I trembled.
 “I’m sorry, Sir!
 I’m sorry!”
 I blurted.
 “I’m sorry!
 I didn’t mean too!”